 What is payable?

 Under the Transport Accident Act 1986, the amount recoverable for any claim under the Wrongs Act (1958) is restricted to the TAC's maximum indexed amount.
 Refer to the TAC's Indexed Statutory Amounts.
-Also refer to the dependency policies.
+Also refer to the When a family member dies policy.